 - InDesign—this is the industry standard for layout designs.
 Like Photoshop, InDesign has a pretty steep learning curve.
 However, the finished product is well worth the time and effort.
 This is what I use to design all of my print book interiors as well as any printed promotional materials like bookmarks, bookplates, and postcards.

-- Word—while some authors and editors still prefer to print out their manuscript and pass it back and forth writing notes in the margins with their red pens, most have embraced the digital age and use the track changes feature in Word for their edits.
+- Word—while some authors and editors still prefer to print out their manuscript and pass it back and forth, writing notes in the margins with their red pens, most have embraced the digital age and use the track changes feature in Word for their edits.
 This allows the author and editor(s) to make changes and notes that will appear without changing the actual manuscript itself.
 Some authors also prefer to write in Word instead of using another program like Scrivener, Ulysses, Storyist, etc.

 - Pages—this is the Mac version of Word.
 One great thing about Pages is that it now has track changes that work in much the same way as Word.
 Another is, you can use Pages to write or edit and then simply export it to Word.

 - GoodNotes—this app works great with iPad Pro and the Apple Pencil.
-It allows you to use it just like a physical notebook, scrapbook, binder, planner, etc. I use this to keep my journal, my story bible, notes and story ideas, as well as my planner.
+It allows you to use it just like a physical notebook, scrapbook, binder, planner, etc.

 - Nebo—this is the app I use to write blog posts, notes, story ideas, etc. It works with the iPad Pro and Apple Pencil, to turn your handwriting into text.
 If you’re like me and like to write things out by hand, but hate having to then type them up later, this is the app for you.